 Cap 38-01 of the Wildlife Conservation and National Parks Act of 11th December 1992 (Ministry of environment wildlife and tourism Botswana), provides condition to ensure that conservation and management of the wildlife of Botswana, giving effect to cites and any other international convention for the protection of fauna and flora to which Botswana is, from time to time, a party, to provide for the establishment, control and management of wildlife and parks and game reserves, and for matters incidental thereto (Government of Botswana, 2016).

-Historically National Conservation Policies were formulated in the 1980s (Botswana Government…...), spawning the philosophy of 'Low Volume, High Returns'.
+Historically National Conservation Policies were formulated in the 1980s (Botswana Government….?..), spawning the philosophy of 'Low Volume, High Returns'.
 This stood on critical fundamentals: a desire to avoid mass tourism and to maintain an exclusive, quality product; and a recognition that, at the time, the country lacked the human and system resources to manage the rapidly growing visitor numbers and thus would not be able to protect the resource.
 'Raise the price, reduce the numbers,' went the thinking.
 This philosophy still holds.

 The purpose of national regulation is to restrict human activities so that the land can be used without inflicting adverse effects on the wild life and national parks and good environmental conditions can be maintained.
 In addition, there needs to be monitoring of the regulatory system, to ensure that it is working as intended.
 As an example, Botswana produced the following provision in the Act on aspects of their regulatory system (illustrated below).